About the Company

 In 2013 Common Boots created a new play called The Public Servant.This work was collectively created physical comedy, the same clown-without-the-nose that had been carefully crafted by Leah and Martha.
 Jennifer brought a more overtly political lens to that work; where Theatre Columbus had lived in the personal, Common Boots lives in the public, while still focusing on the unlikely hero.
 The spirit of our founding mothers lives on in our process, form and comedy.

-Common Boots (and Theatre Columbus) have been honoured with 10 Dora Mavor Moore Awards and 53 nominations; and the Chalmers Best Canadian Play Award, for The Betrayal, as well as nominations for Dr. Dapertutto and The Attic, The Pearls And 3 Fine Girls.
+Common Boots has been honoured with 10 Dora Mavor Moore Awards and 53 nominations; and the Chalmers Best Canadian Play Award, for The Betrayal, as well as nominations for Dr. Dapertutto and The Attic, The Pearls And 3 Fine Girls.